U.S. Army names Fort Hood shooter, says had mental illness

 "She heard her husband's name on the news and she just lost it," Banks told Reuters.

-Another neighbor, Mahogoney Jones, 21, said the wife was in a state of panic.
+Another neighbour, Mahogoney Jones, 21, said the wife was in a state of panic.
 "She's calling and calling her husband because she feels something is wrong.
 She kept screaming 'No answer!
 No answer!'".

 Jones said she last saw Lopez when he came home for lunch on the day of the shooting.